Olerato Mongale: Background

 Olorato Mongale was born on 14 December 1994 in Bloemfontein, Free State province of South Africa.
 Mongale held a Bachelor of Journalism from Rhodes University and was a Golden Key Rhodes University New Member from 2013.
 She also held a Certificate to Teach English as a Foreign Language (CTEFL) and was a Communications and Engagement Specialist with an English programme in Daegu, South Korea.
 When she was murdered, Mongale was registered with the University of the Witwatersrand for LINK’s Master of Arts in ICT Policy and Regulation, which commenced in February 2025.
 The focus of her proposed research was ICT sustainability for economic growth, with specific interest in infrastructure access, digital literacy, and digital adoption.
-Mangale used to be a radio presenter at Motheo FM, as well as the communications officer in the Free State Department of Economic, Small Business Development, Tourism, and Environmental Affairs.
+Mongale used to be a radio presenter at Motheo FM, as well as the communications officer in the Free State Department of Economic, Small Business Development, Tourism, and Environmental Affairs.

 Kidnapping and murder

-Mongale was last seen on 25 May 2025. it was reported that CCTV footage showed her being picked up by a white Volkswagen Polo Vivo, which was fitted with false numberplates, going on a date with the suspected killer.
+Mongale was last seen on 25 May 2025.
+It was reported that CCTV footage showed her being picked up by a white Volkswagen Polo Vivo, which was fitted with false numberplates, going on a date with the suspected killer.
 After the South African Police Service launched a manhunt, her belongings, including a handbag, a wallet, and a cellphone, were found abandoned on Kew Road, Johannesburg.
 It was Mongale's phone that assisted in tracking her movements, after she shared her location with friends earlier before leaving for a date.
 Her body was discovered in Lombardy, north of Johannesburg.